tsukhu/nxplorerjs-microservice-starter/README.md

   * req.headers['xsrf-token'] - the XSRF-Token HTTP request header.
   * req.headers['x-csrf-token'] - the X-CSRF-Token HTTP request header.
   * req.headers['x-xsrf-token'] - the X-XSRF-Token HTTP request header.

+#### Compression

+* Compression is enabled by default on the server and is based on the [compression module](https://www.npmjs.com/package/compression)
+* The configuration details are present in [the compression.ts file](server/common/config/compression.ts)
+* In case there is a need to get responses without compression pass the key `x-no-compression` in the request header

 #### Hystrix Circuit Breaker Support